 Run-Hide-Fight is a national model that has been adopted throughout Grounds in both the academic division and UVA Health.
-You likely will never need to use these steps, but thinking about what you would do in an active-attacker situation could enhance your safety.
+Thinking about what you would do in an active-attacker situation is one of the most effective things you can do to enhance your safety.

 Got weather?
 In central Virginia the answer is "yes"!
 Charlottesville is vulnerable to a variety of natural disasters every season of the year, and the category "natural hazards" appears among the top risks in UVA's annual hazard vulnerability assessment.

-In the event of an emergency, the University utilizes a robust emergency notification system to notify members of its community of the risk and what to do to stay safe.
-UVA tests this system three times each year: in the early weeks of the fall and spring semesters, and during Summer Session II.
+The University utilizes a robust emergency notification system to notify members of its community of imminent risk and what to do to stay safe in an emergency.

 The University’s Severe Weather Assessment Team (SWAT) is responsible for monitoring winter weather to determine if changes to operations on Grounds are necessary.